Popular Subject Areas

 Design & Visual Arts

-Elisava is an extension of the Universidad Pompeu Fabra that is dedicated to the study of Design.
-You will be studying various aspects of graphic design on a small design-focused campus with state of the art facilities located just off Las Ramblas, where all of the other students share the same focus.
-The Universidad Pompeu Fabra is fully accredited and recognized by the Spanish Ministry of Education, Culture, and Sport (Ministerio de Educación, Cultura, y Deporte).
+Elisava is the design school of Universitat de Vic – Universitat Central de Catalunya.
+You will be studying different design disciplines on a small design-focused campus with state of the art facilities located just off Las Ramblas, in the heart of Barcelona, where all of the other students share the same focus.
+The Universidad de Vic is fully accredited and recognized by the Spanish Ministry of Education, Culture, and Sport (Ministerio de Educación, Cultura, y Deporte).

 Forms and Payment Deadline